ecshreve/toolbox/README.md

 > [!NOTE]
 > Probably don't run the install script unless you're me.
 But, I'm not the boss of you.

+### Playbook

+The `playbook.yml` file is the main entry point for the `ansible` configuration.
+It handles running the roles defined in the `ansible/roles` directory with the variables defined in `config_vars.yml`.

+The playbook can be run with the following command to  see the output in the terminal and log it to a file:

+    $ ansible-playbook playbook.yml -v | tee ansible/logs/ansible.log

+With ansible-navigator installed, the playbook can be run with the following command to open the TUI:

+    $ ansible-navigator run playbook.yml -v

+### Configuration

+`./config_vars.yml`
+  - Contains the variables used in `playbook.yml`.
+  - Things like packages to install, language and tool versions, etc

+`ansible/hosts`
+  - Defines the `localhost` host and some specific variables related to the env
+  - This file only contains the `localhost` host, as all roles are run locally.

 ### Ansible Roles

 For environment setup `ansible` is used to manage dotfiles and configurations.